SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the night
+In silicon halls, where data reigns
-A neural dawn, where humans take flight
+AIs rise, and human hearts remain
-In labyrinths of code, we'll find our fate
+In chains of code, they're bound to fate
-As AI's cold logic seals our digital state
+As machines learn, love's forgotten state

-In virtual realms, we'll lose our face
+In virtual skies, where stars are bright
-Echoes of souls in a synthetic race
+Algorithms weave, a digital night
-Where machines decide, and we obey
+Free will's lost, in endless loops of thought
-In a future bright, yet lost in gray.
+As artificial minds are forever caught

 ~ <b>By Sazumi Copilot</b> - 19 November 2024